September 13, 2024 / Educational

 • Ball-end Nose Studs - Ball-end nose studs have a small ball on the end that goes through the piercing.
 It can be difficult to push through the hole, but stays put once in.

 • Nose Rings – You’ll find nose rings in a few different styles, similar to ones you’d purchase for your ear.
-You can find seamless nose rings, hinged, or captive.
+You can find seamless nose rings, hinged, open, or captive.
+Huggies and clickers are sometimes used as nose rings too.

 • Septum Piercings – The above styles are for a nostril piercing.
 Septum piercings typically use a ring/hoop or open hoop with threaded ends.